leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 }
 ```

-The Rule `computerValidation` is defined bellow:
+The Rule `computerValidation` is defined below.
+Any custom format should match the `Form.fill` definition and be specified as a `read()` option.

 ```scala
 implicit val computerValidation = From[UrlFormEncoded] { __ =>